MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **AddinFriendlyNameV2** - the add-in friendly name

-  - **Add-inId** – the add-in Class Id *[This field has been removed from current builds of Office, but might still appear in older builds.]*
+  - **Add-inId** – the add-in Class ID *[This field has been removed from current builds of Office, but might still appear in older builds.]*

   - **AddinIdV2** - the add-in Class ID